Features of NPS Tier 2 Account

 - Non Resident Indians are also eligible to register for the NPS scheme

-Documents Required for Opening NPS Tier 2 Account
+Documents Required to Open Tier 2- NPS Account

 The only criteria required for obtaining NPS Tier 2 Account is an existing Tier 1 Account.
 Hence, the KYC documents are already submitted.
 These are -